nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Adding a patient record: `add`

-In a situation when you want to register a patient who is visiting your clinc for the first time, this feature can allow you to add the patient's record to the patient records list.
+Let's say a patient is visiting your clinic for the first time!
+Use the `add` command to add the patient records to the record list.

 Format: `add i/NRIC n/NAME dob/DATE OF BIRTH p/PHONE a/ADDRESS d/DRUGALLERGIES g/GENDER ad/DOCTOR [e/EMAIL] [t/TAG]…​ [m/MEDICINE]…​`